 - Flocks in large groups for most of the year

 - Can potentially live to between 20 – 25 years old but due to predation from pests, their average life expectancy is less than 5 years

 NZ Dotterel Recovery Plan

 In 1993, DOC published a national recovery plan for the NZ dotterel.
-This plan was reviewed and a new national recovery plan is now in place, covering the period 2004 - 2014.
+This plan was reviewed and a new version was published for 2004 to 2014.

-Management recommendations for the southern NZ dotterel species include research into alternative sustainable predator control options, and an annual population census.
+Management recommendations for the Southern New Zealand dotterel species include research into alternative sustainable predator control options, and an annual population census.

-For the northern subspecies, recommendations include establishing management programmes on selected west-coast sites, continue with or expand management units at existing/new sites, undertaking monitoring and a national census, and actively submit against planning applications that will impact on nesting sites with a given criteria.
+For the Northern New Zealand dotterel, recommendations include establishing management programmes on selected West Coast sites, continue with or expand management units at existing/new sites, undertaking monitoring and a national census, and actively submit against planning applications that will impact on nesting sites with a given criteria.